 Christ will “write on them [overcomers] the name of my God and the name of the city of my God, the new Jerusalem… I will also write on them my new name.”
 (Rev 3:12) Whatever this means, Christ is doing the writing and at that point we have glorified bodies.
 How do we know how God will write His name on His saints?
 It could be with light!
 Certainly it doesn’t require pain.
 It cannot therefore justify a human being tattooing our human bodies which were made to be temples of the Holy Ghost!

-The argument that Christ has a tattoo on his thigh (Rev 19:16) is a real stretch.
+The argument that Christ has a tattoo “written (Greek 1125 = graphó) on his thigh” (Rev 19:16) is a real stretch.
 Do you really think Christ returns on a white horse wearing a royal robe but His naked thigh is exposed so that you can see a tattoo?
 This is likely written on His clothing that is over His thigh.
 If someone would say “He has a pin on his chest” that would likely indicate that the pin is on his clothing that he wore over the chest, right?
 Not that it was directly pinned to his skin!
-Would it not be more natural to understand this inscription is on His apparel which is on His thigh!?
+Would it not be more natural to understand that this inscription would be on His apparel which is upon His thigh!?
 Christ is crowned and regally garbed in this vignette, not flaunting His naked thighs!

 If you have a different conviction after reading all this, please do not judge me a legalist.
 My heart is to keep the Church of God on the “straight and narrow” for Jesus did say that “broad was the way that leads to destruction.”
 (Matt 7:13-14) The Church must be Godly, not worldly.
 That was what I felt the Spirit told me specifically about tattoos.
 Tattoos are “worldly”.
 They will burn up.